The Greek Panigiri – Celebrating Greek-Style

 “The Celebration” – Illustration by Bill Papas – Papasart.com

-During the summer months, all over Greece, from the tiniest of churches in the tiniest of villages, to the largest of cathedrals in the towns, Greeks keep a centuries old tradition alive; a tradition of celebrating the Name Day of the town’s main Saint; the “Panigiri”.
+During the summer months, all over Greece, from the smallest of churches in the smallest of villages, to the largest of cathedrals in the largest of towns, Greeks keep a centuries old tradition alive; a tradition of celebrating the Name Day of the town’s main Saint; this is the Greek “Panigiri”.

-This jolly affair, with street markets, food vendors, and, in the evening, a gathering, usually in the village square, or any spare bit of land large enough, tables and chairs are set up, ready for a real “Glendi”, which, in English, more or less means having a right knees up!
+This jolly affair involves street markets, food vendors and as evening falls, people gather, usually in the village square, where tables and chairs have been set up, ready for a real “Glendi”, which, in English, more or less means to party like a Greek!

 Roast pork The “Paniri pig” !